smohadjer/filterlist/README.md

 	element: document.querySelector('.myFilterableList')
 });
 ```
-- Name of filters should be set on the list element (ul or ol) using data attribute with the syntax `data-filters-name=“filtername1 filtername2”`.
+- Name of filters should be set on the list's parent element using data attribute with the syntax `data-filters-name=“filtername1 filtername2”`.
 - List items that match a filter need a data attribute with syntax `data-filter-filtername=“filtervalue”`.
-- Use `data-ignore="ignoreValue"` on form elements such as "Select" to specify an ignore value for them.
-If the element has this value, no filtering will be applied to your list.
+- Use `data-ignore="ignoreValue"` on form elements such as "Select" to specify value that should be taken into account during filtering, for example an "all" value in dropdown list.

 ### Features
 - The script has no javascript dependencies and no CSS.